ashmystic/ashmystic.github.io/_posts/2022-12-09-holistic-healing-2023-art-calendar.md

 Above art: "Hopi Prophecy Fulfilled", Digital illustration

 This art is inspired by the great Hopi Prophecy, fortelling the reunification of the 4 Nations of Earth.
-If you pay attention to politics you may notice a lot of "white hate", guilt and shame going around in contemporary "woke" culture (including from white people) which I think is toxic, racist and...well... hateful.
-Enough said?
-The perspective of this prophecy helps alleviate that toxic vison.
-It's been an important part of my healing journey to refuse the shame that is cast.
-Of course thre are many ways to improve and cause less suffering, but I beleive the mainstream politically-correct narrative is quite biased and close-minded.
+I love that it transcends the mainstream narrative of certain cultures being victims and certain cultures being perpetrators.
+Of course there are many ways to improve how people are treated at personal and systemic levels and cause less suffering, but I believe that the mainstream politically-correct narrative is quite biased, one-sided and closed-minded.
 Below is an excerpt of the prophecy from <a href="https://bahai-library.com/brown_american_indian_prophecies" target="_blank">the Bahai Library site</a>:

 "At the beginning of this cycle of time, long ago, the Great Spirit came down and He made an appearance and He gathered the peoples of this earth together -- they say on an island which is now beneath the water -- and He said to the human beings, "I'm going to send you to four directions and over time I'm going to change you to four colors, but I'm going to give you some teachings and you will call these the Original Teachings and when you come back together with each other you will share these so that you can live and have peace on earth, and a great civilization will come about.
 …